dive-into-machine-learning/dive-into-machine-learning/README.md

 OK.
 Let's dive deeper.

 Read **["A Few Useful Things to Know about Machine Learning"](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)** by [Prof. Pedro Domingos](https://homes.cs.washington.edu/~pedrod/).
 It's densely packed with valuable information, but not opaque.

-Here are two excerpts you may find interesting:

-- **Data alone is not enough.** This is where science meets art in machine-learning.
-Quoting Domingos: "... the need for knowledge in learning should not be surprising.
-Machine learning is not magic; it can’t get something from nothing.
-What it does is get more from less.
-Programming, like all engineering, is a lot of work: we have to build everything from scratch.
-Learning is more like farming, which lets nature do most of the work.
-Farmers combine seeds with nutrients to grow crops.
-Learners combine knowledge with data to grow programs."
-- **More data can beat a cleverer algorithm.** Quoting Domingos: "Suppose you’ve constructed the best set of features you can, but the classifiers you’re getting are still not accurate enough.
-What can you do now?
-There are two main choices: design a better learning algorithm, or gather more data. [...]
-As a rule of thumb, a dumb algorithm with lots and lots of data beats a clever one with modest amounts of it.
-(After all, machine learning is all about letting data do the heavy lifting.)"
+(Don't worry if you don't understand it all yet.)
+Take some time with this one.

 ## Jargon note